 Your DSA application (England only)

 You should apply directly to Student Finance England for DSA.
 This can be done at the same time you are making your UCAS application.
 You will need to supply evidence with your application of your disability.
-This might be a letter from your doctor or VI specialist.
+This might be a letter from your doctor or vision impairment specialist.
 Student Finance England, a Disability Officer or University Student Support will be able to advise you on the evidence you need to submit.

 For large print, Braille or audio versions contact Student Finance England by calling 0141 243 3686 or email firstname.lastname@example.org.